reymon359/how-to-live/docs/index.md

+if you want to accomplish something remind it to yourself

 quotes are because we are not the first to see this. other important people in the past.

 How to live description